codeaches-test/info001-test.github.io/pages/spring_security/spring_security_sample1.md

  - [Open Source JDK 11]{:target="_blank"}
  - An account on Pivotal Cloud Foundry (PCF).
 You can create one [here](https://console.run.pivotal.io/){:target="_blank"}.
  - A running SCDF server on PCF.
-If you don't have one, then follow the steps found at [Deploy SCDF to PCF]{:target="_blank"} to deploy SCDF server on cloudfoundry.
+If you don't have one, then follow the steps found at [Deploy SCDF to PCF]{:target="_blank"} to deploy SCDF server on securityfoundry.

 ## Build Stream deployer Java application